-Strolling through Casco Viejo is like going in time, to witness 342+-year-old Spanish colonial sector built in 1671.
-Amazing colonial and Canal Era historical buildings, which showcase Panama’s colonial past.
-Most of the buildings are now empty, run-down, and in ruin, but most are in the process of being renovated.
-Nevertheless, the area has definitely a lot of old world Spanish charm to it.
-There’s a lot to see in Casco Viejo, such as a beautiful promenade, the Canal Museum, History Museum, and Presidential Palace.
+Strolling through Casco Viejo is like going in time to witness a 342+-year-old Spanish colonial sector built in 1671—amazing colonial and Canal Era historical buildings that showcase Panama’s colonial past.
+Unfortunately, most of the buildings are now empty, run-down, and in ruin, but most are in the process of being renovated.
+Nevertheless, the area definitely has a lot of old-world Spanish charm to it.
+Casco Viejo’s a lot to see, such as a beautiful promenade, the Canal Museum, History Museum, and Presidential Palace.
 You’ll also find some amazing food in the area.
 I highly recommend the weekend market in Plaza Independence for its delicious and cheap meals.

 Visit Amador Causeway

-With its spectacular views of Panama City’s skyline and of the Panama Canal, the Amador Causeway is a major attraction.
-The Amador Causeway is a narrow land-bridge, built with rocks excavated during the construction of the Panama Canal, that connects the continent with four islands next to the Pacific Ocean entrance to the Panama Canal.
+With its spectacular views of Panama City’s skyline and the Panama Canal, the Amador Causeway is a major attraction.
+The Amador Causeway is a narrow land bridge, built with rocks excavated during the construction of the Panama Canal, that connects the continent with four islands next to the Pacific Ocean entrance to the Panama Canal.

-The islands used to be base for US forces but have since been turned into a place many Panamanians spend their weekends jogging, riding a bicycle, skateboarding, or having a meal or drinks at one of the many restaurants and bars on the islands.
-You may take trips to the islands of Taboga and Contadora from its ports.
+The islands used to be a base for US forces but have since been turned into a place many Panamanians spend their weekends jogging, riding a bicycle, skateboarding, or having a meal or drinks at one of the many restaurants and bars on the islands.
+In addition, you may take trips to the islands of Taboga and Contadora from its ports.

-The Island offers great hotels and resorts that are suited to the finest facilities.
-You will find many luxurious apartments, condos, and villas all around the island that can be rent or are privately owned.
-The island is easy to get around and you got over thirteen beaches to choose from when sunbathing.
-The island of Contadora became world famous when in 1979 the Shah of Iran retreated there in exile.
-This put the spotlight on the islands as an exclusive and expensive island for the rich and the famous.
+The island offers excellent hotels and resorts that are suited to the finest facilities.
+You will find many luxurious apartments, condos, and villas around the island that can be rented or privately owned.
+The island is easy to get around, and you got over thirteen beaches to choose from when sunbathing.
+The island of Contadora became world famous when 1979, the Shah of Iran retreated there in exile.
+This spotlighted the islands as exclusive and expensive island for the rich and the famous.

 The fastest way to get to the Pearl Islands is by plane.
-A 15 minutes flight from Panama City Airport will cost you little more than just taking a ferry (1+ hour journey) from Amador Causeway.
+A 15-minute flight from Panama City Airport will cost you little more than just taking a ferry (1+ hour journey) from Amador Causeway.

 Isla Taboga, known as the “Island of Flowers” for its lush bougainvillea, hibiscus, and jasmine, is a place to escape the streets of Panama City, enjoy the fresh sea breeze, get a little beach time in, and enjoy a relaxing lunch.

-Unlike the Contadora this island is only 19km (12 miles) off the coast, and the ferry ride here provides passengers with a dazzling view of Panama City and ships waiting to transit the canal.
-If you plan to visit places like Bocas or the San Blas Peninsula then I would recommend you to skip this low-key excursion which is only best as a day trip.
-But if you’ve got time in Panama City and are looking for a quick excursion, this is a trip that doesn’t require a tour operator or a lot of advance planning — just show up at the ferry dock and head over.
+Unlike the Contadora, this island is only 19km (12 miles) off the coast, and the ferry ride here provides passengers with a dazzling view of Panama City and ships waiting to transit the canal.
+If you plan to visit places like Bocas or the San Blas Peninsula, I recommend skipping this low-key excursion, which is best for a day trip.
+But if you’ve got time in Panama City and are looking for a quick excursion, this trip doesn’t require a tour operator or a lot of advance planning — just show up at the ferry dock and head over.